xcp-ng/xcp-ng-org/docs/networking/networking.md

 XCP-ng is using Open vSwitch as its core, and supports various features from it.

 :::tip
-If one NIC can be enough for your host, having a dedicated NIC for storage will be really important to get consistent performances (if you use shared storage (iSCSI or NFS).
+Even if one NIC can be enough for your host, having a dedicated NIC for storage will be really important to get consistent performances (especially if you use shared storage like iSCSI or NFS).
 :::

 ## Concepts